SaleemShaikh/ml_project2/README.md

 ### 2. Installing required libraries

-To only reproduce the best submission csv file and corresponding prediction images, you only need to install the following libraries and python2.7 interpreter.
-It is strongly recommended that you create a virtual environment to install these libraries so that you could easily delete them afterwards.
+To only reproduce the best submission csv file and corresponding prediction images, you only need to install the following libraries and python 2.7 interpreter.
+It is strongly recommended to create a virtual environment to install these libraries so that you could easily delete them afterwards.

 * Keras
 ```pip install keras```